 Hierarchial structures we see acted out in society seem not to be of concern to the individual in peak experience.
 He calls it a transcendence of locality, time and space, history, and the ego-led surface personality.
 He calls playfulness in this sense, a resolver of dichotomies and a solution to insoluble problems.

 Maslow says that to be amused by the particular circumstance, not in a mocking way, but in an accepting and loving way, allows us to live simultaneously in the inner and outer world without conflict.

 16. Surprise Happenings

 What would life be like if we could plan it all?
 How boring it would be.
 The fun of life is in curiosity and revelation, and it is the resulting surprise of which Maslow is speaking.
 The phenomenon of human existence is remarkable and ultimately unknowable.
 It is only the naive ego led minds that believe otherwise.
-The future does not exist nor does the past, all that exists is now, and it is here that we can be our true and authentic selves.
+The future does not exist, nor does the past, all that exists is now, and it is here that we can be our authentic selves.
 In that state of mind, we have the opportunity to be surprised and delighted by life.

 Maslow concludes this chapter of Toward A Psychology of Being, with the idea that in these 16 aspects of identity in peak-experience, we can resolve the dichotomous relationship between pride and humility by combining and fusing them into one superordinate unity.
-It is akin to the Yan-Ying principle found in the Buddhist philosophies of the far east which say that life is a dualistic yet cooperative entity where nothing can exist in isolation.
+It is akin to the Yan-Ying principle found in the Buddhist philosophies of the far east, which say that life is a dualistic yet cooperative entity where nothing can exist in isolation.

 - Maslow, A. (1943).
 A theory of human motivation.
 Psychological Review, 50(4), 370–396. doi: 10.1037/h0054346